suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * All dependencies must be validated prior to loading.

-Two steps are added to the expected installation workflow of a Recipient:
+Two steps highlighted with asterisks are added to the expected installation workflow of a Recipient:

-1. **Verify delegation chains**
+1. **Verify delegation chains.**
 2. Verify the signature of the manifest.
 3. Verify the applicability of the manifest.
 4. **Resolve dependencies.**